vespian/inventory_tool/README.md

 ## On disk configuration file format

-All inventory files that can be found in data/inventory dir.
-The are YAML documents in following format:
+Inventory files are YAML documents in following format:

 ```
 _meta: